Jomari-Macaraig/go2/README.md

 $ cd go2
 ```
 ### 2. Setting environment variables.
-Please see env.template for environment variable to be setup for the project
+Please see env.template for environment variables to be configured for the project

 ### 3. Create virtual environment and install requirements.